Making events accessible for everyone

-- Please consider the needs of wheelchair users, or people with reduced mobility, including space for wheelchairs and ramps.
+- Consider the needs of wheelchair users and people with reduced mobility, including space for wheelchairs and ramps.

-- Offer free tickets/spaces for personal assistants where needed
+- Offer free tickets/spaces for carers and personal assistants where needed

 - Deaf people or people who are hard of hearing may need sign language interpreters at a talk, and/or reserved seats towards the front for clear visual communication for lip reading.

-- Speakers at your events should always use mikes to amplify sound.
+- Speakers at your events should always use microphones to amplify sound.
+Find out if your venue has a hearing aid induction loop and make sure your sound system uses it.

-- Blind or partially sighted people will have specific needs related to clear signage and clear walkways with no trip hazards.
+- Blind or partially sighted people will have specific needs related to clear signage, appropriate lighting levels and walkways free of obstruction.

 - Offer a variety of communication formats for further information: telephone, email, texts